TomBursch/kitchenowl/docs/self-hosting/oidc.md

 ### Linking accounts

+When signing in using OIDC you're either logged into the linked account or, if none is present, a new account is created.
+The account creation will fail if an email already associated with a KitchenOwl account is provided by the identity management.

 If you've already started using KitchenOwl or created an account first you can link an OIDC account to your existing KitchenOwl account.
 Just go to *settings* :material-arrow-right: Click on your profile at the top :material-arrow-right: *Linked Accounts* :material-arrow-right: and link your account.

 Account links are permanent and can only be removed by deleting the KitchenOwl account.
 Users that signed in using OIDC are normal users that, after setting a password, can also sing in using their username + password.
 Deleting a user from your OIDC authority will not delete a user from KitchenOwl.